DP-3T/dp3t-sdk-backend/dpppt-backend-sdk/dpppt-backend-sdk-interops/README.md

 5) increase the `downloadDate` by 1 and repeat `2)` through `4)` (until the last batch of today is downloaded)

+### Uploading Batching Logic

+During upload the EFGS documentation specifies that a batch _MUST NOT_ exceed 4000 keys.
+Hence, if more keys are available, the set of keys has to be partitioned.
+Each of those batches a unique batch tag has to be assigned.
 #### Upload

 1) get all keys which are available for upload